Mission and History

 Vice President for Mission Integration and Student Life

-The Vice President for Mission Integration complements the President in promoting Misericordia's Catholic and Mercy identity in University culture, policies, and practices.
+The Vice President for Mission Integration and Student Life complements the President in promoting Misericordia's Catholic and Mercy identity in University culture, policies, and practices.
 This role also assists the President by promoting and supporting the University's planning process and the development of policies and programs to ensure that they are consistent with the mission of the University.
-The Vice President for Mission Integration provides leadership, oversight and stewardship for all aspects of Campus Ministry, the Ruth Matthews Bourger Women with Children Program, and the Associate Director of Mission Integration who offers Special Employee Support Services.
+The Vice President for Mission Integration and Student Life provides leadership, oversight and stewardship for all aspects of Mission, Ministry, and Service and the Ruth Matthews Bourger Women with Children Program.

 As a community, we are committed to integrity and the values of the Sisters of Mercy as the foundation of university life.
 Our values are: